 ETS and the GRE Program have taken steps to ensure, to the extent possible, that tests and test scores are fair for all test takers, regardless of group membership.
 In addition, the GRE Board has developed Score Use Guidelines, a summary of the considerations for appropriate use of GRE test scores designed to encourage institutions to use GRE scores appropriately.
 For more information, see the Guidelines for the Use of GRE Scores.

 GRE test scores are part of your reportable history for five years after the testing year in which you tested (July 1–June 30).
-As of July 1, 2012, GRE scores earned July 1, 2007, to the present will be available in your reportable GRE score history.
+As of July 1, 2013, GRE scores earned July 1, 2008, to the present will be available in your reportable GRE score history.
 With the ScoreSelect SM option, you can choose to send scores to institutions from your Most Recent, All or Any particular test administration in your reportable history.

 Each year, the GRE program purges the database of GRE scores that are no longer reportable.
-In mid-June 2012, scores from individuals who tested between July 1, 2006 and June 30, 2007, were purged from the GRE database.
-In mid-June 2013, scores from individuals who tested between July 1, 2007 and June 30, 2008, will be purged from the GRE database.
+In mid-June 2013, scores from individuals who tested between July 1, 2007 and June 30, 2008, were purged from the GRE database.
+In mid-June 2014, scores from individuals who tested between July 1, 2008 and June 30, 2009, will be purged from the GRE database.